Note: Exceptions to any prerequisite must be approved by the Department Chair.

 CS 406 - Operating Systems Environments (3)

 Fundamental concepts and operations of an operating system.
-Installation and configuration of current versions of the most popular operating systems, such as Windows 2000, UNIX, Windows NT, etc. Administration, trouble-shooting and optimization of operating systems.
+Installation and configuration of current versions of the most popular operating systems, such as Windows, Linux, and Mac OS.
+Administration, trouble-shooting and optimization of operating systems.
 Prerequisite: CS 212 or equivalent.

 CS 412 - Embedded Multimedia Systems (3)